-Most children living in poverty are without food and are surviving off watered down rice porridge – lacking the nutrients needed to properly grow and develop both physically and mentally.
+Most children living in poverty are often without food and only surviving off watered down rice porridge – lacking the nutrients needed to properly grow and develop both physically and mentally.
 Stunted children fail to develop at a normal pace, regularly suffer from chronic malnutrition and as a result are susceptible to illness and disease – causing them to be absent from class often.

 To combat this, REACH provides all primary aged students with a daily nutritious meal; our meals are wholesome and vary from day to day.
 In conjunction with their daily meals, our kids also have access to clean drinking water and their own drinking cup.
-Each day each child is given a multivitamin and is expected to brush their teeth with toothpaste at our hygiene station.
+Each day each child is given a multivitamin and is required to brush their teeth with toothpaste at our hygiene station.

 To further promote good hygiene at home, every child is also given one bar of Eco Soap on a monthly basis.
 In conjunction with these critical hygiene supplies, all REACH children and guardians are also provided bi-annual parasite treatments.